nebyathhailu/movie-recommendation-agent/README.md

 ### Prerequisites (for Colab)

 - A Google account
-- (Optional) Your own copy of the IMDB Top 1000 dataset, uploaded to your Google Drive
+- Your own copy of the IMDB Top 1000 dataset, uploaded to your Google Drive

 ### Steps